Until I Kill You: Release

 The series was presented under the title Until I Kill You at the MIPCOM in October 2023 and confirmed to be on ITV's 2024 slate that December.

 Until I Kill You first aired on TVNZ+ in New Zealand on 7 April 2024, and was broadcast in Canada on Hollywood Suite on 18 April 2024.

 It had its UK premiere on ITV1 and ITVX in the United Kingdom on 3 November 2024.
+The series aired on ABC Television on 12 January 2025.

 Reception

 The series was highly praised by many reviewers, in particular Anna Maxwell Martin's performance, with Lucy Mangan of The Guardian giving the series a five-star review.

 Review aggregator website Rotten Tomatoes has a score of 100% for the series, based on 11 reviews, while Metacritic's score was 82, based on 6 reviews.